-A Liquibase Hub Project is a structured collection of the resources used by Liquibase Community or Liquibase Pro 4.1+.
-An Organization can contain many Projects that include a list of your Connections, changelogs with their changesets, and the Operations, which were run on the Project's database.
+A Liquibase Hub Project is a structured collection of the resources used by Liquibase Community or Liquibase Pro 4.1 and later versions.
+An Organization can contain many Projects that include a list of your Targets, changelogs with their changesets, and the Operations that were run on the Project's database.

 All members of an Organization can create Projects, register their changelog to the Organization's Project, and send and view Operation data to these Projects.
 An Organization Admin can manage access to Projects in the Organization by adding or removing members from the Organization.

-A connection represents a database or schema where changes are made by using the Liquibase operations that are tracked by Liquibase Hub—
+A target represents a database or schema where changes are made by using the Liquibase operations that are tracked by Liquibase Hub—

-Database schema changes to a specific connection are stored in the local DATABASECHANGELOG tracking table that exists in that connection, which is synchronized with its Liquibase Hub counterpart when working with a registered changelog.
-You cannot transfer Connections' data between Projects or Organizations as it is automatically captured when you report commands to Liquibase Hub.
+Database schema changes to a specific target are stored in the local DATABASECHANGELOG tracking table that exists in that target, which is synchronized with its Liquibase Hub counterpart when working with a registered changelog.
+You cannot transfer target's data between Projects or Organizations, as it is automatically captured when you report commands to Liquibase Hub.

-A Project can have multiple connections.
-However, two Organizations and Projects should not share the same local DATABASECHANGELOG table as this is the core element tracked by local Liquibase usage, which is synchronized and reported on at Liquibase Hub.
-Therefore, it is a best practice to register the changelogs to the same Project if your workflow shares the same DATABASECHANGELOG table.
+A Project can have multiple targets.
+However, do not share the same local DATABASECHANGELOG table for two Organizations and Projects.
+The DATABASECHANGELOG table is a core element tracked by local Liquibase usage, which is synchronized and reported on at Liquibase Hub.
+It is best practice to register the changelogs to the same Project if your workflow shares the same DATABASECHANGELOG table.

 Liquibase Hub relies on a unique identifier in your changelog, called

-Note: If you use nested changelogs, register only the master changelog without registering its nested changelogs.
-For more information about nested changelogs, see Liquibase Best Practices.
+Tip: If you use nested changelogs, register only the root changelog without registering its nested changelogs.
+For more information about nested changelogs, see Best Practices.

 Once you have run the

-registerChangeLog command, it is a best practice to commit the changelog to source control and notify others who use this changelog to pull in changes, so that the same changelog cannot be registered with Liquibase Hub multiple times.
+register-changelog command, it is best practice to commit the changelog to source control.
+Notify others who use the changelog to pull in changes so that the same changelog is not registered with Liquibase Hub multiple times.